edmcox/shobu/README.md

 # shobu
-Python implementation of the board game Shobu.
+Python implementation of the board game Shobu .